Amouhwilliam/docker-daemon-monitoring-Golang-vue3/README.md

   or UI components to achieve this, feel free to do so.
 - To fetch information about running containers etc. you will need to use the Docker API which is documented here: https://docs.docker.com/engine/api/v1.44/

-### What to deliver
-Your submission should include the entire source code of your solution consisting of frontend and backend.
-Please make sure to include all necessary files and resources.
-It should be possible to build and run your solution locally using only "docker compose up".
-No other build and install steps should be necessary.

-The challenge is not time-boxed.
-You can invest as much or as little time as you want and need to.

-If you have any questions about the problem statement, please do not hesitate to contact us at jochen.hartl@kinexon.com.

-Looking forward to your submission!
-Good luck and have fun! 🚀